Let's do the Hello World

 };

-As you may guess, YepCode supports input parameters.
-In order to configure them, go to the parameters tab and add this JSON code in the input parameters editor:
+As you might guess, YepCode supports input parameters.
+To configure them, go to the parameters tab and add this JSON code in the input parameters editor:

 {